tropiano/tropianhs/_posts/2025-07-11-june-report.md

 ## [xTopics][xtopics]

 I [launched a Product Hunt trend tracker!][ph-launch] It's built on Product Hunt API, and it shows the trending topics in the top products that are launched on PH.
 The launch went well I must say.
-I got featured, with 130 upvotes I was in the top 20 of the day.
+I got featured, with **130 upvotes I was in the top 20 of the day**.
 Did it translate in sales?
 Not so far, but I got 15 new subscribers.
 None of them uses Threads, so I guess they are pretty much useless.
 But they might be an initial set of users in case I decided to pivot in the direction of a Tech trends tracker.

 As I wrote before, this was not really an effort to launch a new product.
 It's been more to exercise my shipping muscle.
 I have already improved my boilerplate a lot and the next product I will launch will be even better.